Xerophayze/TTS-Story/README.md

    - **Job Queue** tab (with status and player)
    - **Library** tab (all past generations)
    - **Latest Audio** section on the **Generate** tab (most recent completed job)
+8. When "Generate separate audio files for each chapter" is on, you can also enable "Also create a single full-length audiobook" so the Library presents both individual chapters and a combined ZIP/full download.

 **Note:** Local GPU mode runs entirely on your machine and never uses the Replicate API, ensuring complete privacy and no API costs.